 This is where a medical answering service comes in.
 They’re available 24/7 to interact with your patients and callers any time of the day or night, whenever they happen to call.
 This might be during dinner, at 3 a.m., or during your commute to the office.
 It could also be on weekends and holidays.

 Though there’s little you can personally do to enhance patient satisfaction outside of regular business hours, you make a smart move when you enlist the aid of medical answering service.
 They can help keep patients as a priority and delight them every time they call by having a real person available to talk to them.

 Aaron Boatin is President of Ambs Call Center, a virtual receptionist and telephone answering service provider that specializes in serving the healthcare industry.
 This article is an excerpt from the post “10 Ways Your Patients Benefit from a Doctors Answering Service.”

 Technology Solutions for the Home Healthcare Industry: In addition to being a strategic partner with over 160 medical-centric call centers, Pulsar360, Inc. has partnered with MEDsys, provider of web-based home care and private duty care management solutions.

-A key component is their electronic visit verification solution, “which is where we come in,” states Michael Dozier, president and CEO of Pulsar360.
-“Our customized interactive voice response application and highly reliable network integrated with their software provides mobile visit verification, integrated scheduling, payroll, and billing into one platform that is available every hour of every day.”
+A key component is their electronic visit verification solution, “which is where we come in,” states Michael Dozier, president, and CEO of Pulsar360.
+“Our customized interactive voice response application and highly reliable network integrated with their software provide mobile visit verification, integrated scheduling, payroll, and billing into one platform that is available every hour of every day.”

 Attendees learned how to improve efficiencies, eliminate errors, and enhance the patient experience from peer presentations.
 They also could speak directly to 1Call’s software development and implementation specialists to discuss how to solve some of their interoperability and communication challenges.